Image: Leonid Andronov / Adobe Stock

 Who should attend?

-The Infrastructures course is designed for experienced transport professionals and researchers with a minimum of 3 years' experience in the sector and aims to bring together the world's leading experts from academia, policy and practice to address complex transport challenges.
-The course is intended for those who are looking to expand their knowledge horizons and gain a more in-depth and interdisciplinary understanding of the challenges and solutions in delivering sustainable transport.
+The Infrastructures course is designed for experienced professionals and researchers with a minimum of 3 years' experience in transport or a related field.
+We aim to bring together the world's leading experts from academia, policy and practice to address complex transport challenges.
+The course is intended for those who are looking to expand their knowledge horizons and gain a more in-depth and interdisciplinary understanding of the challenges and solutions involved in delivering sustainable transport.

 We specifically invite applications from:

-1. Professionals in the transport and mobility consultancy sector in charge of implementing new solutions for transport infrastructures.
+1. Professionals in the transport/mobility or urban consultancy sector in charge of implementing new solutions relating to transport infrastructures.

 2. Individuals with experience in transportation consulting, planning, and related government agencies.